Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 `mkbundle -o $OutputFileName $ExeName -L $MonoPath --deps --static --cross $Target`

-Optionally you can add a machine.config to ensure environment similiary by adding the following argument to the command above.
+Optionally you can add a machine.config to ensure environment similarity by adding the following argument to the command above.

 `--machine-config $config`